Karl Löwith

 He is known for his two books From Hegel to Nietzsche, which describes the decline of German classical philosophy, and Meaning in History, which challenges the modern, secular progressive narrative of history, which seeks to ground the meaning of history in itself.

-He was nominated for the Nobel Prize in Literature.

 Life

 Löwith was born in Munich to a Christian family of Jewish descent.
 He was trained in phenomenology under Heidegger, and they developed a close friendship.
 However this relationship became estranged with Heidegger's affiliation with Nazism, therefore Löwith had to emigrate from Germany in 1934 because of the Nazi regime.
 He was an important witness in 1936 to Heidegger's continuing allegiance to Nazism.
-He went to Italy and in 1936 he went to Japan (as did figures like Brunner) where he lectured at Tohoku University, which had its own tradition of phenomenology.
+He went to Italy and in 1936 he went to Japan (as did figures like Emil Brunner [1889-1966]) where he lectured at Tohoku University, which had its own tradition of phenomenology.
 But because of the alliance between the Third Reich and Japan he had to leave Japan in 1941 and went to the United States.
 From 1941 to 1952, he taught at the Hartford Theological Seminary and The New School for Social Research.
-In 1952 he returned to Germany to teach as professor of Philosophy at Heidelberg, where he died.
+In 1952 he returned to Germany to teach as professor of philosophy at Heidelberg, where he died.